Trump calls on European allies to take back captured Isis fighters

 ....The U.S. does not want to watch as these ISIS fighters permeate Europe, which is where they are expected to go.
 We do so much, and spend so much - Time for others to step up and do the job that they are so capable of doing.
 We are pulling back after 100% Caliphate victory!— Donald J. Trump (@realDonaldTrump) February 17, 2019

-On Friday the Guardian reported a coalition commander said Isis fighters had shot and wounded fleeing family members trying to escape from the area.
+On Friday the Guardian reported a coalition commander saying Isis fighters had shot and wounded fleeing family members trying to escape from the area.

 Foreign fighters and families have featured prominently among those who have fled Baghuz.